netcup-community/community-tutorials/community-tutorials/linux-hardening.md

         <span style="font-weight: bold;">Please note</span>: With this change you also need to change the port in your SSH client to the new number after your restarted the SSH Server since the default port (Port 22) is no longer listening for any SSH connections!
         </div>

-    Save and close the by pressing `Ctrl + x` and `y` when it prompts "Save modified buffer?" on the bottom of the screen.
-Press `Enter` to write the saved file to overwrite the file.
+    Save and close the file by pressing `Ctrl + x` and `y` when it prompts "Save modified buffer?" on the bottom of the screen.
+Press `Enter` to save the file.

 3. Restart the SSH Server
     ```bash